ChrstphrHll/npc_gen/students/Remus Manchul.md

   int: 14
   str: 10
   wis: 12
-track: Protection
-trait: I often get lost in my own thoughts and contemplation, becoming oblivious to my surroundings.
-trait1: Reserved
-trait2: Strict
 year: 4
+guild: Burk
+partyID: 59
 ---
 # Remus Manchul
 ---
 ### Description
 - 4th year Half-Elf Rouge in Burk
-- curly grey hair that's a tousled bed head, Brown eyes, and Dark Brown skin
+- curly grey hair that's a tousled bed head, Pale Blue eyes, and Dark Brown skin
 - Is Reserved and Strict, and has Perseverance as their ideal

 ### Organizations